brandur/sorg/content/drafts/mongodb.md

 by looking for an unhealthy primary and if found, promoting a follower in its place.

-More imporantly though, HA is often not as much about the technical sophistication of a sytem as it is about the technical processes surrounding it.
+More importantly though, HA is often not as much about the technical sophistication of a sytem as it is about the technical processes surrounding it.
 Everyone imagines that the major dangers to the availability of a data store are disk failures and network partitions, and once in a while those